canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/python-packaging.rst

 .. code-block:: makefile

-   # These command build the list of supported Python 3 versions
+   # These commands build the list of supported Python 3 versions
    # The last version should be just “python3” so that the scripts
    # get a correct shebang.
    # Use just “PYTHON3 := $(shell py3versions -r)” if your package